prsavla/cse15l-lab-reports/labreport3/labreport3.md

 I was getting an error message with specifically this example so I asked ChatGPT on how to fix it:
 ![errorPrompt](chatgptErrorPrompt.png)

-And this was the resulting output that led me to fix my 4th example with -exec:
+And this was the resulting output that led me to fix my 4th example with `-exec`:

 ![output2](chatgpt3.png)